 - (i) Fair value and useful lives of property, plant and equipment: PPC carries its property, plant and equipment at revalued amounts (estimated fair values) as determined by an independent firm of appraisers.
 Revaluations are performed periodically (every three to five years).
 The determination of the fair values of property, plant and equipment requires from management to make assumptions, estimates and judgements with respect to the ownership, the value in use and the existence of any economic, functional and physical obsolescence of property, plant and equipment.
 Furthermore, the management has to make certain estimates with respect to the useful lives of depreciable assets. - (ii) Provisions for income taxes: Current income tax liabilities for the current and prior periods are measured at the amounts expected to be paid to the taxation authorities, using the tax rates that have been enacted by the balance sheet date.
 Provision for income taxes includes taxes reported in the respective income tax returns and potential additional tax assessments that may be imposed by the tax authorities upon settlement of the open tax years on the basis of the findings of prior tax audits.
 The final settlement of the income taxes might differ from the income taxes that have been accounted for in the financial statements. - (iii) Provision for environment rehabilitation: PPC recognizes a provision and a related asset for rehabilitation for land disturbed as a result of past mining activity and in line with the prevailing environmental legislation or the binding Company practices.
-The provision and asset for environment rehabilitation reflects the present value (based on appropriate discount interest rates) of the obligation for environment rehabilitation as of the balance sheet date and

-- (iv) Provision for unbilled revenue: Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
+The provision and asset for environment rehabilitation reflects the present value (based on appropriate discount interest rates) of the obligation for environment rehabilitation as of the balance sheet date and is calculated based on the area of the land disturbed to date and the cost of rehabilitation per metric unit of land. - (iv) Provision for unbilled revenue: Revenue is recognized to the extent that it is probable that the economic benefits will flow to the Group and the revenue can be reliably measured.
 Revenue from all types of electricity sales is accounted for on an accrual basis.
 At each balance sheet date, unbilled revenue is recorded to account for electricity delivered and consumed by customers but not yet billed.
 Unbilled revenue is estimated using certain assumption with respect to quantities of electricity consumed, network losses and average electricity sale prices.
-Actual amounts billed may differ from those provided for: - (v) Estimation of the recoverable amount of an investment in an associate: PPC in 2006 assigned a study to an independent valuer of the recoverable amount in one of its investment in an associate.
-The determination of the recoverable amount of this investment in an associate requires PPC to make an estimate of the expected future cash flows of this investment as well as to choose a suitable discount rate in order to calculate the present value of those cash flows. - (vi) Post retirement benefits: PPC's employees and pensioners are entitled to supply of energy at reduced tariffs.
-Such reduced tariffs to pensioners are considered to be retirement obligations and are calculated at the discounted value of the future retirement benefits deemed to have accrued at year-end based on the employees earning retirement benefit rights steadily throughout the working period.
-Retirement obligations are calculated on the basis of financial and actuarial assumptions.
+Actual amounts billed may differ from those provided for. - (v) Estimation of the recoverable amount of an investment in an associate: PPC in 2006 assigned a study to an independent valuer of the recoverable amount in one of its investment in an associate.
+The determination of the recoverable amount of this investment in an associate requires PPC to make an estimate of the expected future cash flows of this investment as well as to choose a suitable discount rate in order to calculate the present value of those cash flows.